-Coordinate Geometry is the study of geometry using coordinate points.
+Coordinate Geometry teaches us that even the smallest point can help complete the big picture.
+It is the study of geometry using coordinate points.
 Coordinate geometry is used to determine the distance between two points.
 Coordinate geometry is also called analytic geometry or Cartesian geometry.
 It is a part of geometry.
 It describes the links between two points in graphs and algebra.
 Coordinate geometry is used in many areas, like navigation and mapping, including map projection, GPS, air traffic control, computer graphics, interior design, building construction, art and design, etc. It deals with the geometrical figures that have points on the x-axis and y-axis to determine the exact position in a 2-dimensional plane.
+These NCERT class 10 Maths chapter 7 notes turn difficult diagrams into easy answers.
+For full syllabus coverage and solved exercises as well as a downloadable PDF, please visit this link: NCERT.

 These notes include basic definitions of coordinate geometry, its subtopics like definition of points, formulae required to calculate the distance between two points, section formula, mid point theorem, what a coordinate is and a coordinate plane, equation of a line in the Cartesian plane, etc. CBSE Class 10 chapter Coordinate Geometry includes all the topics covered in these notes.
 Students must practice questions and check their solutions using the NCERT Solutions for Class 10 Maths Chapter 7 Coordinate Geometry.
 These NCERT class 10th maths notes cover the complete syllabus of class 10, all the required definitions, formulas, and examples.
-These NCERT notes are designed according to the latest syllabus of NCERT.
+These NCERT notes are designed according to the latest syllabus of NCERT

 Coordinate Geometry: Coordinate geometry is a branch of geometry that is used to determine the position of points using coordinates.